Still, even if you do everything right, you can still break down!

 Hitting small puddles and slick spots in the rain or snow is no big deal if you're just driving without the cruise on.
 In the case above the puddle or slick spot wouldn't have even been noticed.

-SO KEEP YOUR CRUISE CONTROL OFF IN SLIPPERY ROAD CONDITIONS!!!!
+BE SAFE!
+KEEP YOUR CRUISE CONTROL OFF IN SLIPPERY ROAD CONDITIONS!!!!

 If the cruise does "run away", remember a quick tap on the brake will disengage it.